shapediver/ViktorIntegrationTemplate/shapediver-karamba-test/README.md

 ## Local development

-When running the app for local development in Viktor, make sure to use the environment variables like this:
+When running the app for local development in VIKTOR, make sure to use the environment variables like this:

 ```
 viktor-cli start --env SD_TICKET=$SD_TICKET --env SD_MODEL_VIEW_URL=$SD_MODEL_VIEW_URL